ashki23/sbox/README.md

 - Facilitate request resources interactively.
 - Easy ability to start a JupyerLab session.
 - JupyterLab interface with multiple kernels.
-- JupyterLab interface with access to virtual environments for Python libraries such as TensorFlow and PyTorch .
+- JupyterLab interface with access to premade virtual environments such as TensorFlow and PyTorch.
+- JupyterLab interface with access to a local virtual environments.
 - Easy to set up and configure.
-It cab be installed in the user level or cluster-wide
+It can be installed in the user level or cluster-wide.
 - Explanatory help options (`--help`) and reference manuals (`man sbox, man interactive`).
 - Improving `seff` command by using `top` command for showing the running jobs efficiency.
 - Managing users ssh-agent to be able to communicate with clients outside (e.g. GitHub) or within the cluster (other nodes) without asking for the passphrase.
-- Helping users by showing their fairshares, accounts, quotas, jobs' efficiencies and history, running and pending jobs, as well as  the cluster resources.
+- Helping users by showing their fairshares, accounts, quotas, jobs' history, running and pending jobs, as well as cluster resources.

 ## Commands